Code-Cacophony/Neighborhood/README.md

 by _**Erik Grove**_

-This program runs the main page that indroduces me and links a few of my projects I've coded.
+This program takes specific numbers and replaces them with phrases.

 ## TECHNOLOGY USED